aishanawaz6/aishanawaz6/README.md

 ## Dreams Taking Root 🌱

-As I approach the end of my computer science studies, I'm all about using my skills in Data Science and Web Development to make a real impact.
+As I approach the end of my computer science studies, I'm all about using my skills to make a real impact.
 It's not just about being good; it's about doing things that matter.

 ## Turning Ideas into Code 🚀